Find out more...

 The EU body has asked for my phone number or postal address!

-That said, the EU might want to send you a formal decision letter by post in addition to sending it to you via AsktheEU.org.
-In those cases, we recommend you provide your postal address.
+If an EU body insists that they want your postal address to send you a formal decision letter by post, try to ensure that they do this in addition to sending it to you the response via AsktheEU.org.

 If you receive a response only by post, please let us know.
 There are two solutions.
-One is that you kindly scan the response so that we can put it on line.
+One is that you send us the response so that we can put it on line.
 The other is that we contact the EU body and ask them to send the digital version as well.

 What if I want to delete my name or to delete my account?